 To try this out on the video above, click the image to open up the Panopto video player.
 From your desktop web browser or the Panopto Mobile app for iOS, click the 1x Speed button at the bottom right side of the player.
 In the Play Speed menu that opens up, you can choose different playback speed options from .5x (half speed) to 2x (double speed).

 While the idea of playing back a video in anything other than regular speed may seem odd, it’s a feature that many students find is nearly as indispensable as lecture capture itself.
-Students that view lecture recordings during revision will use VSP features to either speed through redundant material, or slow the content down to get a better understanding of challenging material.
+When reviewing lecture videos, students will frequently use VSP features to either speed through material they already know or slow down the video playback to get a better understanding of more challenging concepts.

 For international students attending courses that are not in their native language, using variable speed playback makes it possible to pay undivided attention during in-class lectures.
 After class, students can review the recorded lecture to consolidate their learning and locate any missed points.
 Features like inside video search allow students to locate and fast-forward to specific parts of the lecture, while VSP offers the ability to watch the lecture back at half speed if needed.
 The flexibility of VSP is helpful when students are having trouble following a professor speaking at normal speed.

 At the University of Colorado Anschutz Medical Campus, variable speed playback was rated by students as a “highly valuable” feature of their Panopto lecture capture platform by more than 4 out every 5 students surveyed.
 In another study published in the Journal of the International Association of Medical Science Educators, over 80% of the Michigan State University students surveyed had used the VSP feature when viewing recorded lectures, with over 96% rating the feature useful.